What is the SQL Group by Clause?

 The queries that contain the GROUP BY clause are called grouped queries and only return a single row for every grouped item.

-Now that we know what the GROUP By clause is, let’s look at the syntax for a basic group by query.
+Now that we know what the SQL GROUP BY clause is, let’s look at the syntax for a basic group by query.

 Grouping using a Single Column